cennest/ground-cite/GroundCite/README.md

 ![Python](https://img.shields.io/badge/python-3.12%2B-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-**GroundCite** is an advanced AI-powered query analysis library that provides comprehensive search, validation, and structured data extraction capabilities.
-Built with a modular, graph-based architecture, it supports multiple AI providers and offers both CLI and REST API interfaces.
+**GroundCite** is a Python library for adding better grounding and valid Citation support when searching using Gemini with google grounding .
+It combines web search using Gemini with google grounding with context validation, and structured data parsing using multiple AI providers to deliver accurate and reliable answers to complex questions.

 ## 🚀 Features